mrking95/webm2mp4/README.md

 # webm2mp4
 A .net core based wrapper for ffmpeg.
 Made for converting webm's to mp4's whilst retaining quality and sound.
 Support multi level directory scanning for .webm's.

-# How to
+# How to use
-Grab the latest release or compile the source (`dotnet run`).
+Grab the latest release or compile the source (`dotnet restore && dotnet run -- args`).

 ```
---input /path/to/files
-directory contaning webm files

---output /path/to/output
-if left empty, will output where the input file is.
-Or another output path.

---disableDelete
-Optitional, disables deleting of the source webm file
-!!
-Will delete webm by default
+webm2mp4:
+  Converts webm file or directory containing multiple webm's to mp4

+Usage:
+  webm2mp4 [options]

+Options:
+  -i, --input <input>      The path to the .webm or directorty containing multiple webm's for conversion
+  -o, --output <output>    The path for the files to be outputted
+  -f, --force              Overwrite if the target file exists [default: True]
+  -c, --clean              Remove the original webm when conversion is complete [default: False]
+  -l, --log <log>          If specified, writes output to file
+  --version                Show version information
+  -?, -h, --help           Show help and usage information
 ```